Twins vs. Royals Player Props Betting Odds

 - Hits Prop: Over/Under 0.5 (Over Odds: -196)

-- Byron Buxton has put up 21 hits with four doubles, a triple, five home runs and eight walks.
-He has driven in 13 runs.
+- Jose Miranda has put up 25 hits with three doubles, three home runs and eight walks.
+He has driven in 12 runs.

 |Opponent